AliaumeL/knowledge-pp/README.md

 To get the corresponding LaTeX output.

-In practise, this is indentend to be used in a workflow using a Makefile, or the specific input triggers from latexmk.
+In practise, this is intended to be used in a workflow using a Makefile, or the specific input triggers from latexmk.